UK-Quantum-Fluids-network/webinars/README.md

-# UK Quantum Fluids network webpage
+# UK Quantum Fluids network webinars webpage

 ## How to add a seminar
 - create a new .md file in the posts directory, pewferably naming it with the date (year-month-day) and surname of the speaker.